 This year, we are giving away stickers as part of our awareness campaign!

 A mammogram (a low dose x-ray exam of your breasts) is performed to find very early changes in the breast.
 This service is currently offered by PHCC and is available at three Primary Health Care Centers here in Qatar – Leabaib, Rawdat Al Khail and Al Wakra Health Centers, and at the Mobile Screening Unit.

 The clinics also provide a wide range of services for affected and unaffected people; those with high risk of developing inherited forms of breast and other types of cancer.
 Based on an evaluation process done by a certified genetic counselor who is in charge of assessing lifetime risk, incidence and counseling about genetic mutation risk (according to international scoring tools), the patient will be offered risk reducing strategies that include surveillance of breast and other types of cancer prophylactic surgeries, or drugs that can reduce risk of cancers.

 There is a multi-disciplinary and collaborative approach that allows a team of specialists, including genetic counselors, psychologists, surgeons, and medical oncologist to work together to develop the best plan of care for each and every patient.

 Breast cancer screening is performed with a simple, non-invasive exam called a mammogram.
 A mammogram is a low-dose X-ray picture of the breast.
 Mammograms are routinely administered to detect breast cancer in women who have no apparent symptoms.

 WHO SHOULD GET SCREENED?

-If you have one or more of the following symptoms, contact PHCC at email@example.com or the call center at 8001112 and book your appointment.
+If you have any one or more of the symptoms below, contact the PHCC at [email protected] or their call centre at 800 1112 and book your appointment.